Claudia Antonia

-Childhood and first marriage
+Early life

 Until 37, she was raised by her paternal grandmother Antonia Minor (who died that year).
 From then until 43, she was raised by her father, who became Roman Emperor in 41.

+In Egypt, she held estates.
+In Theadelphia, she had a property with tenants.

+First Marriage

 In 43, she first married Gnaeus Pompeius Magnus, a descendant of Pompeia (daughter of Pompey the Great).
 His parents were consul Marcus Licinius Crassus Frugi and Scribonia.
 According to Suetonius, Pompeius was stabbed to death a few years later (AD 46/47) in his own bed, alongside a favored boy.
 Cassius Dio states that Antonia's stepmother Empress Valeria Messalina ordered his execution out of fear that Pompeius might become a rival to her son Britannicus.
 The death of Pompeius left Antonia free to marry Messalina's half-brother Faustus Cornelius Sulla Felix.

-Second marriage and death
+Second marriage

 Faustus Sulla and Antonia married in 47.
 They had a son who was frail and died before his second birthday.
 In 58, Faustus Sulla was exiled, and in 62 he was murdered at the order of the Emperor Nero.
 In 65, Tacitus records the rumour that Gaius Calpurnius Piso intended to marry Antonia, as an element of his conspiracy against Nero.

+Death

-After the death of the Empress Poppaea Sabina, Nero's second wife, Nero asked Antonia to marry him.
+In AD 66, after the death of the Empress Poppaea Sabina, Nero's second wife, Nero asked Antonia to marry him.
 When Antonia refused, Nero had her charged with an attempt of rebellion and executed.
 She was the last living grandchild of Nero Claudius Drusus and Antonia Minor, from whom Nero also was descended but one generation more distantly (i.e., their great-grandchild).